29jm/29jm.github.io/about.md

 \> *"It is very special"*

 SnowflakeOS is a hobby OS written in C for the x86 architecture.
 I started it in 2015 with the goal of learning about the inner workings of operating systems, and to program low-level stuff for the fun of it.
-It was on pause for a while, resumed, and will probably continue that cycle for a good long while.
+It was on pause for a few years, resumed, and will probably continue that cycle for a good long while.

 ### Goals